Homemade Ice Cream – Make it Safely

 - With the egg substitute products, you might have to experiment a bit with the recipe to figure out the right amount to add for the best flavor.

 - Pasteurized eggs can be substituted in recipes that call for uncooked eggs.
 Commercial pasteurization of eggs is a heat process at low temperatures that destroys any Salmonella that might be present, without having a noticeable effect on flavor or nutritional content.
 These are available at some supermarkets for a slightly higher cost per dozen.
-Even if you’re using pasteurized eggs for your ice cream, both the FDA and the USDA recommend starting with a cooked egg base for optimal safety.

 So, by following these safe handling and proper cooking practices, you can enjoy refreshing, tasty homemade ice cream without worrying about making anyone sick!